joeri-juramento/juramento_tech.cloud/challenges/puzzle-lowcost-nocost-hosting.md

 **Requirements check:**
-A: SSL: yes and automatic cert renewal with letsencrypt by kbpbot [BROKEN]
+A. SSL: yes and automatic cert renewal with letsencrypt by kbpbot [BROKEN]
-B: Custom domain: yes, including root domain is possible with ALIAS record (NS1).
+B. Custom domain: yes, including root domain is possible with ALIAS record (NS1).
-C: Privacy: yes, now browsing trough files by choosing private repo's and site does not allow directory listing by default.
+C. Privacy: yes, now browsing trough files by choosing private repo's and site does not allow directory listing by default.
-D+: Redundancy: none, also Always-On on cloudflare would break cert renewal.
+D.+ Redundancy: none, also Always-On on cloudflare would break cert renewal.
 Though Cloudflare might ignore lets encrypt expired cert via Flexible SSL.

 **Scenario check**:
 Add Time, Reset or Trouble and what happens then?
-I: Continuity check: if no cloudflare proxy: automatic cert renewal, only zoom-doom as factor.
+I.: Continuity check: if no cloudflare proxy: automatic cert renewal, only zoom-doom as factor.
-II: Reboot Check: no reset switch. unclear if the bot will take the site offline after a push. no caching.
+II.: Reboot Check: no reset switch. unclear if the bot will take the site offline after a push. no caching.
-III: Trouble check: completely dependent on Keybase, at least uncertainty is on the horizon.
+III.: Trouble check: completely dependent on Keybase, at least uncertainty is on the horizon.
 No cloudflare firewall protection if cloudflare proxy is off to keep kbpbot's cert renewal going.